Rexfor/Bigdata/Bloque2/README.md

-##Binomial logistic regression
+## Binomial logistic regression

 The binary logistic regression algorithm is a subcategory of the logistic regression algorithms, it refers to binary because it is one in which you can only have two final values, 0 or 1, false or true, its use can be given when we are interested in knowing the influence of a set of variables to predict an output variable, its use is very useful for when we want to know a third variable.

 If we have a variable in which we only have two possible events in which a person lives or dies, these will be our dependent variables and we want to know the effect of other independent variables such as age or smoking, the logistic regression model will help us to calculate the next:

--Given the values of the independent variables, estimate the probability that the event of interest occurs (for example, becoming ill).
+- Given the values of the independent variables, estimate the probability that the event of interest occurs (for example, becoming ill).
--We can evaluate the influence that each independent variable has on the response, in the form of OR.
+- We can evaluate the influence that each independent variable has on the response, in the form of OR.
--An OR greater than one indicates an increase in the probability of the event and an OR less than one indicates a decrease.
+- An OR greater than one indicates an increase in the probability of the event and an OR less than one indicates a decrease.

 But to build a binary logistic regression model we need:
--A set of independent variables.
+- A set of independent variables.
--A response variable that only has two values 0 or 1.
+- A response variable that only has two values 0 or 1.
 Here it differs from the multiple regression model, where the response variable is numeric.

 Steps to follow to encode the variables:

--The dependent variable must be coded as 1, which will indicate that the event can happen and its absence as 0.
+- The dependent variable must be coded as 1, which will indicate that the event can happen and its absence as 0.
--The independent variables can be several, the following being the most used:
+- The independent variables can be several, the following being the most used:
     -Dichotomic:
       -The case that is believed favors the occurrence of the event is coded as 1.
 The opposite case is encoded as 0.
     -Categorical: